jnozzi/cocoadev.com/markdown/InstanceObject.md

 How 'bout:

-To recap, an General/InstanceObject is just an object you interact with by sending it messages.
-Many instance objects can belong to one class, which is overseen by a General/ClassObject.
-The class dictates what messages an General/InstanceObject can respond to, and what kind of instance variables it can have.
-The General/ClassObject is mainly responsible for producing a new General/InstanceObject.
+To recap, an InstanceObject is just an object you interact with by sending it messages.
+Many instance objects can belong to one class, which is overseen by a ClassObject.
+The class dictates what messages an InstanceObject can respond to, and what kind of instance variables it can have.
+The ClassObject is mainly responsible for producing a new InstanceObject.

--- General/KritTer, impressed by the article zoot has produced
+-- KritTer, impressed by the article zoot has produced

 ----

 thanks for the help, I'm going to work on the recap some more.
-It looks like I should update the article on General/ClassObject too, but I have to balance my time out.
+It looks like I should update the article on ClassObject too, but I have to balance my time out.

 --zootbobbalu

-Hey, I only just rewrote General/ClassObject!
-No fair! -- General/KritTer :)
+Hey, I only just rewrote ClassObject!
+No fair! -- KritTer :)

 ----